Advertise with Us!

 - XML encoded requests are sent through HTTP POST

-Q: Can you explain the term UDDI and its features?
+Question: Can you explain the term UDDI and its features?
 What language does it use?

-A: UDDI or Universal Description, Discovery, and Integration is an XML-based standard in the service discovery layer of the web service protocol stack.
+Answer: UDDI or Universal Description, Discovery, and Integration is an XML-based standard in the service discovery layer of the web service protocol stack.
 It uses Web Service Description Language (WSDL).

 As the UDDI acts like a directory, it is used for finding and publishing web services over the web.
 Major features of UDDI are: